Battle of the Mediterranean: The balance shifts

-Malta
+Relief of Malta

 Malta's position between Sicily and North Africa was perfect to interdict Axis supply convoys destined for North Africa.
 It could thus influence the campaign in North Africa and support Allied actions against Italy.
 The Axis recognised this and made great efforts to neutralise the island as a British base, either by air attacks or by starving it of its own supplies.

 After a series of hard-fought convoy battles, all of them Axis victories (such as the Second Battle of Sirte in March and operations Harpoon and Vigorous in June), it looked as if the island would be starved into submission by the use of Axis aircraft and warships based in Sicily, Sardinia, Crete and North Africa.
 A number of Allied convoys were decimated.
 The turning point in the siege came in August 1942, when the British sent a very heavily defended convoy under the codename Operation Pedestal.
 Malta's air defence was repeatedly reinforced by Hawker Hurricane and Supermarine Spitfire fighters flown to the island from HMS Furious and other Allied aircraft carriers.
 The situation eased as Axis forces were forced away from their North African bases and eventually Malta could be resupplied and become an offensive base once again.

 The British re-established a substantial air garrison and offensive naval base on the island.
 With the aid of Ultra, Malta's garrison was able to disrupt Axis supplies to North Africa immediately before the Second Battle of El Alamein.
 For the fortitude and courage of the Maltese people during the siege, the island was awarded the George Cross.
 The Royal Navy and the RAF sank 3,082 Axis merchantmen in the Mediterranean, amounting to over 4 million tons.
 In September 1943, with the Italian collapse and the surrender of the Italian fleet, naval actions in the Mediterranean became restricted to operations against U-boats and by small craft in the Adriatic and Aegean seas.